kigz/updater/README.md

 ### :information_source: Setting the currently installed version

 Before starting an update, make sure to set the version installed correctly.
-You're responsible to set the current version installed, either in the config file or better via the env variable `SELF_UPDATER_VERSION_INSTALLED`.
+You're responsible to set the current version installed, either in the config file or better via the env variable `UPDATER_VERSION_INSTALLED`.

 #### `tag`-based updates